-First, perhaps the biggest benefit of the Capital One Business Savings suite is that there are three different options, each of which appeals to a different type of business owner and need.
-The Spark Business Savings account is a great digital-friendly option, the Business Advantage is a great option for physical branch and cash access, and finally, the Small Business CDs are perfect for earning the most on funds with little accessibility.
+First, perhaps the biggest benefit of the Capital One Business Savings suite is that each option appeals to a different type of business owner and need.
+The Business Advantage Savings account is a great option for physical branch and cash access, while the Small Business CDs are perfect for earning the most on funds with little accessibility.

 Additionally, another advantage of these options, especially the two traditional business savings accounts, is the low minimum deposit requirements and low (or easily waivable) service fees.

-Finally, each of these Capital One Business Savings accounts allows you to earn significant interest on your funds.
-With the Spark and Advantage accounts, you can access a 12-month promotional APY and accrue interest at a high rate during this time.
-With the Small Business CDs, on the other hand, you’ll be able to accrue interest at these high rates for the length of your term.
+Finally, each of these Capital One Business Savings accounts allows you to earn above the average interest rate on your funds.
+With an Advantage account, you can access a 12-month promotional APY and accrue a higher, fixed interest rate during this time.
+With the Small Business CDs, on the other hand, your interest rate is locked in for the length of your term.

 On the other hand, there are also downsides to the Capital One Business Savings accounts to consider as well.

-Finally, compared to some other business savings accounts (as we’ll discuss below), the Capital One Business Savings products all have a certain level of inflexibility.
+The Capital One Business Savings products also have a certain level of inflexibility.

-The Spark Business Savings account, for example, is not only not currently available, but it also can’t accommodate ATM use or cash deposits.
-In the same vein, although the Advantage Savings account can offer ATM and cash deposit access, it isn’t available throughout the U.S. and you have to actually visit a Capital One branch to apply.
+The Advantage Savings account offer ATM and cash deposit access, but it isn’t available throughout the U.S. and you have to actually visit a Capital One branch to apply.
 Plus, by the very nature of the Capital One Business Certificate of Deposit, you can’t access your funds once you’ve opened your account.
 In addition, like the Business Advantage account, Capital One CDs are not available everywhere and you have to visit a location to apply.

 Before you decide whether a Capital One Business Savings account is right for your business, you’ll want to explore some top alternatives and see if there’s an option that will be a better fit.